openstack/ironic/doc/source/admin/raid.rst

       "step": "create_configuration"
     }]

-* If local boot is going to be used, the final instance image must have the ``mdadm`` utility installed and needs to be able to detect software RAID devices at boot time (which is usually done by having the RAID drivers embedded in the image's initrd).
+* The final instance image must have the ``mdadm`` utility installed and needs to be able to detect software RAID devices at boot time (which is usually done by having the RAID drivers embedded in the image's initrd).

 * Regular cleaning will not remove RAID configuration (similarly to hardware RAID).
 To destroy RAID run the ``delete_configuration`` manual clean step.

 * There is no support for partition images, only whole-disk images are supported with Software RAID.
 See :doc:`/install/configure-glance-images`.
+  This includes flavors requesting dynamic creation of swap filesystems.
+  Swap should be pre-allocated inside of a disk image partition layout.

+* Images utilizing LVM for their root filesystem are not supported.
+Patches are welcome to explicitly support such functionality.

+* If the root filesystem UUID is not known to Ironic via metadata, then the disk image layout **MUST** have the first partition consist of the root filesystem.
+Ironic is agnostic if the partition table is a DOS MBR or a GPT partition.

+  Starting in Ironic 14.0.0 (Ussuri), the root filesystem UUID can be set and passed through to Ironic through the Glance Image Service ``properties`` sub-field ``rootfs_uuid`` for the image to be deployed.

+  Starting in Ironic 16.1.0 (Wallaby), similar functionality is available via the baremetal node ``instance_info`` field value ``image_rootfs_uuid``.
+  See :doc:`/install/standalone` for more details on standalone usage including an example command.

 * In UEFI mode, the Ironic Python Agent creates EFI system partitions (ESPs) for the bootloader and the boot configuration (grub.cfg or grubenv) on all